stolle42/Tutorials/docker/introduction.md

 #run the greeting script, so we can see the output
 CMD node /home/greeting.js
 ```
-Now we can to create the container by running
+Now we can create our first image by running
 ```bash
 docker build .
 ```
-It will be hard to run it though, since we haven't named it yet.
-We can access it by reffering to the imageID which we can find in the command output, but this is somewhat tedious.
-So instead, let's run
+Actually, that was not the best command.
+It works, but we can only access and run it by reffering to the imageID available in the command output.
+This is somewhat tedious.
+So instead, let's build and name it:
 ```bash
 docker build -t helloworld .
 ```
-Now we've named it `helloworld`, thus simplifying access and management of the container.
+Now we've created an image we can easily refer to by its name `helloworld`.
 For instance, we can easily run it like this:
 ```bash
 docker run helloworld
 ```